CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 for scrolling through tabs, windows, or window elements with Ctl-Tab and Alt-Tab.

+### Layer-Lock
+Hold a layer-tap to enter the NAV layer then tap a key to "lock in" the NAV layer.
+The layer will stay active until the lock key is tapped again.
+I frequently find that I will enter the NAV layer, move around a bit and then realize I will need to do quite a bit of work in this layer.

 ### Lenient Tri-Layer
+Not currently used in favor of a pseudo-tri-layer when both thumb keys are pressed.

 Tri-layer usually works by activating the ADJ layer so long as RAISE and LOWER are both active.
 I've altered it very slightly so that ADJ is still activated